 - Splash pad hours can change based on the season so please check official sources.
 I always link to the official park page in my Checklist section.

-- There is already a Tustin Sports Park in existence near Tustin Marketplace that has a huge red shade cover.
+- There is already a Tustin Sports Park in existence near Tustin Marketplace that has a huge beige shade cover.
 Just don’t get the two sports parks confused.
-That one is Tustin Sports Park.
+That one is called Tustin Sports Park.
 This one is Veterans Sports Park at Tustin Legacy.
 Both in Tustin – and pretty close to each other at that!

 - Recycled rubber play surface with concrete under the splash pad